Carly Leininger

 • Offerings

 I grew up in Lake Tahoe, California.
-I don't particularly like to ski, but I have learned to appreciate the cold of winter and the stillness of snow.
-I studied psychology, played rugby, and played saxophone at Stanford University.
-I love trees, large bodies of water, dogs, trail running, music, and doing nothing.
+No, I don't particularly like to ski, but I do appreciate the cold of winter and the stillness of snow.
+I love music, reading, trees, large bodies of water, dogs, trail running, and doing nothing.
+I studied psychology and played saxophone and rugby at Stanford University.

-I began my professional journey into the world of psychedelic science and healing in 2017, started coaching in 2020, have primarily worked worked with folks engaged in ketamine therapy, medicinal cannabis, and psilocybin clinical trials.
-My research background is grounded in clinical psychology, neuroscience, pain and addiction, and early childhood trauma.
+I began my professional journey into the world of psychedelic science and healing in 2017 and started coaching in 2020.
+My research background is grounded in clinical psychology, neuroscience, pain and addiction, and early childhood trauma, and my work spans psilocybin therapy clinical trials, ketamine therapy, and medicinal cannabis.
 I've spent years studying how people make meaning, how consciousness shifts, and how music, language, and interpersonal presence shape the healing process.

-Beyond studying people, emotions and perceptions, I like to sit with them.
+Beyond studying people, emotion and perception, I like to sit with them.

 I love to provide space for people to listen to the parts of themselves they’d been trained to suppress.